xgeovanedamasceno/frontend-react-github-api-interface/README.md

-# Getting Started with Create React App
+# Front-End React GitHub API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is forked from https://github.com/benits/github-api-interface.

 ## About project

-This repository was created in order to show how we can create a frontend application with reusable components.

-We will create an application using the github public api.
+This repository implements and develop unit tests.

 ### Features